- Northeast Ohio 216.444.7000

 Initial treatment for anal fissures includes pain medicine, dietary fiber to reduce the occurrence of large, bulky stools and sitz baths (sitting in a few inches of warm water).
 If these treatments don't relieve your pain, surgery might be needed to repair the sphincter muscle.

 Perianal abscesses, also a structural disease, can occur when the tiny anal glands that open on the inside of your anus become blocked, and the bacteria always present in these glands causes an infection.
 When pus develops, an abscess forms.
 Treatment includes draining the abscess, usually under local anesthesia in the healthcare provider’s office.

 An anal fistula – again, a structural disease – often follows drainage of an abscess and is an abnormal tube-like passageway from the anal canal to a hole in the skin near the opening of your anus.
 Body wastes traveling through your anal canal are diverted through this tiny channel and out through the skin, causing itching and irritation.
 Fistulas also cause drainage, pain and bleeding.
 They rarely heal by themselves and usually need surgery to drain the abscess and "close off" the fistula.

 Sometimes the skin glands near your anus become infected and need to be drained, like in this structural disease.
 Just behind the anus, abscesses can form that contain a small tuft of hair at the back of the pelvis (called a pilonidal cyst).

-Sexually transmitted diseases that can affect the anus include anal warts, herpes, AIDS, chlamydia and gonorrhea.
+Sexually transmitted infections (STIs) that can affect the anus include anal warts, herpes, AIDS, chlamydia and gonorrhea.